Lumbar puncture (spinal tap)

 The procedure usually lasts about 45 minutes.
-Your doctor or nurse may suggest lying down after the procedure.
+Your health care provider may suggest lying down after the procedure.

 After the procedure

 - Plan to rest.
 Don't participate in strenuous activities the day of your lumbar puncture (spinal tap).
 You may return to work if your job doesn't require you to be physically active.
 Discuss your activities with your health care provider if you have questions.

 - Take a pain medication.
 A nonprescription pain-relieving medication that contains acetaminophen (Tylenol, others) can help reduce a headache or back pain.
 If your headache becomes severe, call your health care provider.

 The spinal fluid samples from the lumbar puncture (spinal tap) are sent to a laboratory for analysis.
 Lab technicians check for a number of things when examining spinal fluid, including:

 - Protein (total protein and the presence of certain proteins).
 Elevated levels of total protein — greater than 45 milligrams per deciliter (mg/dL) — may indicate an infection or another inflammatory condition.
 Specific lab values may vary from medical facility to medical facility.

 - White blood cells.
-Spinal fluid normally contains up to 5 white blood cells (mononuclear leukocytes) per microliter.
-Increased numbers may indicate an infection.
+Spinal fluid normally contains up to five white blood cells per microliter.
+Increased numbers may indicate an infection or other condition.
 Specific lab values may vary from medical facility to medical facility.

 - Sugar (glucose).
 A low glucose level in spinal fluid may indicate an infection, tumor or another condition.

 - Microorganisms.
 The presence of bacteria, viruses, fungi or other microorganisms can indicate an infection.

 - Cancer cells.
 The presence of abnormal cells in spinal fluid — such as tumor or immature blood cells — can indicate certain types of cancer.

-Lab results are combined with information obtained during the test, such as spinal fluid pressure, to help establish a possible diagnosis.
+Lab results are combined with information obtained during the test, such as spinal fluid pressure, to help make a possible diagnosis.

-Write down questions that you want to ask your doctor or nurse.
+Write down questions that you want to ask your health care provider.
 Don't hesitate to ask other questions that may come up during your visit.
 Questions you may want to ask include: